Irrigation water use

 Irrigated crop calendars

-Irrigated crop calendars for the countries are available in the dropdown menu below, along with their respective narratives.
+Irrigated crop calendars for the countries are available in the dropdown menus below, in PDF and in Excel format, along with their respective narratives.
 The countries have been listed alphabetically for the world.
 Please note that these calendars are the most updated ones.
-For the specific calendars used in this review (older for some countries), please check annexes of the downloadable PDF report from the top of the page.
+For the specific calendars used for the preparation of the tables (older for some countries), please check Annex 4 of the downloadable PDF report at the top right of this page.

 Methodology used to prepare the irrigated crop calendars by country